Click on the question for details:

 - Provides hotfix/patch to specific customer issue on supported OS

-Intel® VROC for Windows and Linux are implemented in two separate architectures and implementations, so they present different performance.
-For instance, we're able to achieve 2.4M read IOPS in 4 disk RAID0 in Linux, but only 1.1M IOPS in Windows.
-We are continuously working on performance improvement.
+How is Intel® VROC performance different for Linux* compared to Microsoft Windows*?Intel® VROC for Windows and Linux is implemented in two separate architectures and implementations so they present different performance.
+For instance, we're able to achieve 2.5M1 read IOPS in 4 disk RAID 0 in Linux, but only 1.0M2 IOPS in Windows.
+We're continuously working on performance improvement.

-Intel technologies’ features and benefits depend on system configuration and may require enabled hardware, software or service activation.
+Intel® technologies’ features and benefits depend on system configuration and may require enabled hardware, software, or service activation.
 Performance varies depending on system configuration.
 No computer system can be absolutely secure.
 Check with your system manufacturer or retailer or learn more at intel.com.

 No license (express or implied, by estoppel or otherwise) to any intellectual property rights is granted by this document.